matter-labs/zksync/changelog/infrastructure.md

 ### Added

-- Link to status page was added to explorer
+- Link to status page was added to explorer.